prototypefund/Digital_Bargeld-docs/core/api-common.rst

   **Response:**

   :resheader Content-Type: application/json
+  :status 200:
-  :status 200: The request was successful.
+    The request was successful.
+  :status 301 Moved Permanently:
+    The server responsible for the reserve
+    changed, the client MUST follow the link to the new location.
+If possible, the client SHOULD remember the new URL for the reserve for future requests.
+  :status 302 Found:
+    The server responsible for the reserve changed, the client MUST follow the link to the new location, but MUST NOT retain the new URL for future requests.
   :status 500 Internal server error:
     This always indicates some serious internal operational error of the exchange, such as a program bug, database problems, etc., and must not be used for